 Taverna Laguna opened in Spring 2016 in the heart of downtown.
 This is the first California location for Lombardi Family Concepts, with eateries in Texas, Las Vegas and Mexico.
 The menu features a variety of Italian specialties including risottos, homemade pastas and wood fire pizzas.
 Libations include aperitifs, craft cocktails, beer and wine.
 They make their own gelato and desserts.
 Taverna is committed to using fresh and locally sourced ingredients whenever possible.
 Open for lunch, dinner and brunch.

 ROUX Creole Cuisine will bring a touch of New Orleans to Laguna Beach, taking over the space where Cafe Zoolu was, a 24-year dining fixture.
 The owners are bringing in Chef Norm Theard, whose creole recipes were inspired by this mother, a New Orleans native.
 Great music, flickering lanterns and an aroma of gumbo, étouffée, jambalaya, rice & red beans, beignets and seasonal dishes - all reminiscent of the French Quarter - are expected.
-Scheduled to open early 2017.
+Scheduled to open in late 2017.

-Red Dragon is scheduled to open in the former Mosun/Club M location in early 2017.
+Red Dragon is scheduled to open in the former Mosun/Club M location in late 2017.
 Restaurateurs Ensan and Ruth Zhao will introduce their native Cantonese cuisine to Laguna Beach.
 They are bringing in two Hong Kong chefs to ensure authenticity to the nightly menu.
 In addition to the extensive remodel to both floors, there will be a rooftop terrace.

 Cafe Zoolu, a 24-year dining fixture in Laguna Beach (known for its baseball filet-sized swordfish that Zagat named "Best Swordfish on the Planet," closed its doors in May 2016, as owner/chef Michael and his wife Toni Leech seek a welcomed retirement.
 Michael Byrne, a Laguna resident who was a Zoolu regular and co-owner of The Saloon bar in town, has plans to take over the space and open a new restaurant, Creole, along with business partner Norm Theard.